 - We are still in the early stages of moving our first process with RPA into production.

-- Identifying your high-potential talent that are already on your team that possesses the aptitude to become your RPA talent will go a very long way in retaining that talent.
+- Identifying your high-potential talent that is already on your team and that possesses the aptitude to become your RPA talent will go a very long way in retaining that talent.

 - We are providing training, both overview and detailed, and establishing communities of practice.
-Some individuals gravitate toward this type of work and do very well; others need an understanding of what can be achieved and the possibilities the automation offers.
-We share, via short videos, success stories and learnings that generate excitement and show that ‘someone like me’ can embrace intelligent automation to deliver improved business results.
+Some individuals gravitate toward this type of work and do very well; others need an understanding of what can be achieved and the possibilities automation offers.
+We share, via short videos, success stories, and learnings that generate excitement and show that ‘someone like me can embrace intelligent automation to deliver improved business results.

-As companies move from proof of concept to full scale implementations of Intelligent Automation solutions, creating teams of experts who can both guide and staff Intelligent Automation projects is increasing important.
+As companies move from proof of concept to full-scale implementations of Intelligent Automation solutions, creating teams of experts who can both guide and staff Intelligent Automation projects are increasingly important.
 Because the opportunities are so large, these resources are expected to be increasingly in high demand, requiring creativity and attention to ensure teams are properly staffed and funded.

 What is the main source of talent for Intelligent Automation staff at your company?
 If you have started the staffing process, what is your approach to ensuring that staff is retained?

 Who are your peers and how are you collaborating with them?

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer MailTM, members can easily communicate at any time with others who participated in iPolling.